Communication Department IDE

 Are you currently working on a research project that you would like to share with peers or stakeholders?
 The IDE research webpages are structured around 7 research platforms and keywords so that people can easily find relevant researchers and projects.
 On these platforms, we showcase several active research projects.
 Do you want your project to be featured on these platforms as well?

-Delft Design Stories take many forms.
-From podcasts to opinion pieces, from long reads to short films, these stories are developed for audiences beyond the academic community.
-They highlight the way in which Delft Design brings about societal impact in the application areas of Sustainability, Health and Mobility.
-Often a researcher or a team is at the centre of the story, emotional connections helps bring the academic topic to life.
+Content takes many forms.
+From a news article to a podcast, or from an opinion piece to a Delft Design Story and everything in between.
+These stories are for audiences beyond the academic community.
+They highlight the way in which Delft Design brings about societal impact in the application areas of Sustainability, Health, AI and Mobility.
+Often a researcher or a team is at the centre of the story, personal connections helps bring the academic topic to life.

-Do you have an idea for a Delft Design story?
-Please contact email@example.com with the Subject: Delft Design Story.
+Do you have an idea for content that can generate impact?
+Please contact email@example.com.

 Multimedia creation (films and photos)